Colon Cancer Screening Doctors NYC | Top Colon Cancer Screening Gastroenterologists NYC

 1. TRUE.
 Nearly 150,000 new cases of CRC are diagnosed in the U.S. every year.
 About 50,000 people a year die from the disease.
 If detected early through colonoscopies, CRC can be treated and cured.

 2. FALSE.
 Colorectal cancer affects an equal number of men and women.
 While many women think CRC is a disease that only affects men, proper screening can save their lives.
 Early detection is the key.

 3. FALSE.
-Beginning at age 50, all men and women should be screened for CRC, even if they are not experiencing any symptoms.
+Beginning at age 50 (or earlier depending on risk factors), all men and women should be screened for CRC, even if they are not experiencing any symptoms.

 4. TRUE.
 All these tests are used to screen for colorectal cancer even before you have any symptoms.
 Beginning at age 50 (or earlier if you have a personal or family history of CRC, polyps or long-standing ulcerative colitis), you should have:

 5. FALSE.
 A colonoscopy exam usually is an outpatient procedure.
 You receive a mild sedative beforehand, and then while you’re relaxing, Dr. Khodadadian gently inserts a colonoscope into your rectum to visually check the lining of your colon.
 The colonoscope is a thin, flexible tube with a camera and a light on its tip.
 During the procedure, video from the camera is displayed on a monitor in real time.
 The procedure is safe and typically takes less than 45 minutes.